help for carers

 If you are an employer, becoming a Carer Positive Employer is a great first step to support working carers.
 Being a Carer Positive Employer recognises that there are policies in place to support working carers.
 Creating a culture of understanding and empathy in the workplace can contribute to a more inclusive and supportive environment for employees who are also carers.

+Many carers face financial stress alongside the stress of their caring role.
+In fact, almost half (48%) of carers have cut back on food and heating to make ends meet.
 Unfortunately, carers are not typically paid a salary for the care they provide.
 However, there are financial supports available to help ease some of the burdens associated with caring.

 - Carer Support Payment: This payment is available for eligible carers to help cover expenses related to caring duties.